dk14/bell/README.md

  where

-       isB' - true only if B' (67.5°) is measuring now, hiddenParameter1 - random (true or false) correlated with entangled particle, hiddenParameter2 - single random (true or false)
+       isB' - true only if B' (67.5°) is measuring now, hiddenParameter1 - random (true or false) correlated with entangled particle (at the entanglement moment!), hiddenParameter2 - single random (true or false)